Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 SPECIAL CONSIDERATIONS FOR TRAVELERS WITH UNDERLYING MEDICAL CONDITIONS

 Travelers with underlying medical conditions should discuss any concerns with the insurer before departure.
-In one study of international travelers with travel health insurance claims, only two-thirds of claims were fully met.
+In a study of international travelers with travel health insurance claims, only two-thirds of claims were fully met.
 Preexisting illness and poor documentation were the main reasons for refusal.
 Travelers with medical conditions should choose a medical assistance company that allows them to store their medical history before departure, so it can be accessed anywhere.
 Travelers should carry a letter from their health care provider listing their medical conditions and current medications (including their generic names), written in the local language if possible.
 Those with cardiac disease should carry a copy (paper or electronic) of their most recent ECG.
 They should also pack all medications in their original bottles, checking beforehand with the destination’s embassy to ensure that none are considered illegal in the destination country.

 SPECIAL CONSIDERATIONS FOR MEDICARE BENEFICIARIES

 The Social Security Medicare program does not provide coverage for medical costs outside the United States, except in limited circumstances.
-Some Medigap plans may provide limited coverage for emergency care abroad.
+Some Medigap (Medicare supplement insurance) plans may provide limited coverage for emergency care abroad.
 As with all travelers, Medicare beneficiaries should examine their coverage carefully and supplement it with additional travel health insurance, as needed.

 CHECKLIST FOR DISCUSSING INSURANCE WITH TRAVELERS